-Sprinkling Credit - All residential customers will get a sprinkling credit applied to their sewer charges for the billing months of June, July, August, and September.
-The rate goes into effect after the water meter is read in May.
-The credit is based on your water usage in December, January, and February.
+Sprinkling Credit - All residential customers qualify for a sprinkling credit that is applied to their sewer charges for the billing months of June, July, August and September.
+This rate goes into effect after the water meter is read in May.
+The credit is based on the water usage for December, January and February.